banyekalaok/cee498report/manuscript.md

 3. **Model Development** - This section describes the step-by-step methodology used to determine the best model to predict the load averages.
 4. **Conclusions** - This section briefly highlights the key takeaways from the model development efforts and the report in general.

 # Chapter 2.
-Explaratory Data Analysis
+Exploratory Data Analysis

 The content in chapter 2 is broken down into the following 3 sections: